colinxfleming/github-clawgrabber-ruby/README.md

 * Shared reporting SQL -- define variables and constants, and keep em version controlled!
 No more mystery UDFs!
-* Mass generating text files --
+* Mass generating files based on a template!
 * Literally anything else where you find yourself wishing 'I wish I had a ruby function I could write instead of this!'